-The Offer is well below the cash backing at 28 February 2015 and the Independent Expert's preferred and minimum valuation of Lemur shares (see above).
+The Bushveld Offer is well below the cash backing of each Lemur Share at 28 February 2015 and the Independent Expert's preferred and minimum valuation of Lemur Shares (see above).
+There is the potential that the long term value of Lemur may be more than the Offer Consideration.